Contact us for Reservation

 The name of the restaurant is changed to "Honke Tankuma".

-Tomiji Kurisu became the third generation of the family.
+Tomiji Kurisu became the third generation owner.

 栗栖 富滋